 Level G is similar to Level F, although a mixture of American and British literature serves as the source for models.
 It reviews some of the same composition skills taught in Level F such as reverse chronology, compare and contrast essays, and literary analysis.
 It continues to teach students to write from models and to rewrite sentences in copia exercises.
 It introduces two more elements of the progymnasmata: chreia and maxim.

 Level H (due summer of 2019) has this brief description: "The stories in Level H will be Jewish stories from the Talmud and Midrash, Zen Buddhism stories, and Christian parables; these will be included as literature, rather than as devotional texts, to promote cultural literacy."

-While the Aesop's Fables and literary works often teach virtues and positive character traits that support a Christian worldview, these courses are secular in approach.
-A Bible Supplement, available either as a free download or as a printed book for $10, has Bible verses for copywork or dictation.
+While the fables and literary works used in English Lessons Through Literature often teach virtues and positive character traits, these courses are secular in approach.
+A Bible Supplement (available either as a free download or as a printed book for $10) has Bible verses for copywork or dictation.

-All books are available as either print or downloadable PDFs.
-(You also have a choice of four or five different forms of manuscript of cursive models for the Level A through D workbooks.)
-The workbooks have copywork models with space for writing, space for drawing, and all other exercises students would otherwise complete outside of the coursebook.
-While the workbooks are optional, they do make it easier for both parent and student.
+All books (texts and optional workbooks) are available as either print or downloadable PDFs.
+(You also have a choice of either four or five different forms of manuscript or cursive models for the Level A through D workbooks.)
+The workbooks have copywork models with space for writing, drawing, and all other exercises students would otherwise complete outside of the coursebook.
+While the workbooks are optional, they do make using the courses easier for both parent and student.

 English Lessons Through Literature is a challenging and comprehensive program that retains the hallmarks of Charlotte Mason methodology while also including some classical methodology.
 The coverage of grammar, although introduced earlier than Mason recommended, should prove helpful to those concerned about the Common Core and standardized tests.